-The EIAR has identified, recorded and assessed the cultural heritage assets and potential impacts associated with the 3FM project, and benefits from a robust conservation strategy (Conservation Strategy 2024), which is a pre-planning document that identifies designated and non-designated assets and their significance together with policies for conservation preservation and activation.
-It also suggests an overriding concept of the Maritime City consisting of the different Heritage Urban Landscapes, which applies to the Port Estate as a whole.
+The appraisal has identified, recorded and assessed the cultural heritage assets and potential impacts associated with the 3FM project, and benefits from a robust conservation strategy (Conservation Strategy 2024), which is a pre-planning document that identifies designated and non-designated assets and their significance together with policies for conservation preservation and activation.
+It also suggests a non-tangible overriding concept of the Maritime City as an overarching concept of the different Heritage Urban Landscapes, which applies to the Port Estate as a whole.

-Operating to Masterplan 2040, the port is expected to expand to 73.8 million tonnes per annum on a constricted 262ha site, making Dublin Port the most intense port in Europe in terms of tonnes/ha.
+Operating to Masterplan 2040, the port is expected to expand to 73.8 million tonnes per annum on a constricted 262 Ha site, making Dublin Port the most intense Port in Europe in terms of T/Ha.

-The heritage team (The Archaeological Diving Company [ADCO], Shaffrey Architects (Architectural and Urban Conservation), MOLA Architecture and Southgate Associates Conservation engineers), working with DPC's heritage team have sought to optimise development plans in relation to cultural heritage through the following measures:
+The heritage team (The Archaeological Diving Company (ADCO), Shaffrey Architects (Architectural and Urban Conservation), MOLA Architecture and Southgate Associates Conservation engineers), working with DPC's heritage team have sought to optimise development plans in relation to cultural heritage through the following measures:

 - Minimising the direct impacts of the 3FM Project in relation to heritage through a series of workshops while developing the Conservation Strategy for the port in general. - Where interventions are inevitable, development has been required to follow policies of minimum intervention, legibility, and reversibility wherever possible. - Impacts on buried structures have been mitigated insofar as is reasonably practical within the confines of the brief, with policies of exposing, recording, monitoring and mitigation by careful consideration of measures prior to, during and post-construction, with a policy of rigorous recording and storage in the Port Archives. - Opportunities have been sought to enhance and interpret Heritage by measures for landscape characterisation together with robust proposals for treatment of hard landscape surfaces, conservation and restoration of the GSW parapets with view corridors and waymarking proposals along the GSW. - Opportunities for public engagement are optimised by offering three check areas for public interpretation. - Constraints around Pigeon House Precinct have been carefully considered and the impact of Area N on the use of the harbour.
 Although no significant direct impacts are identified on the upstanding structures, there is a potentially negative impact on the archaeology of the buried fort.
-No proposals are forthcoming for the precinct area that is outside the ownership of DPC. - The 3FM Project provides a new landmark and destination on the peninsula and the south city a Maritime Village, forming a new accessible edge to the river on lands that will be within the control of DPC.
+No proposals are forthcoming for the precinct area that is outside the ownership of DPC.

+- The 3FM Project provides a new landmark and destination on the peninsula and the south city a Maritime Village, forming a new accessible edge to the river on lands that are within the control of DPC.
 The Maritime Village presents a visible and attractive amenity to the city, while reinforcing the concept and spirit of place, or Genius Loci, identified in the conservation strategy.
-The Maritime Village improves the mooring facilities for all boating actives in the community, and preserves local seafaring traditions, contributing to the culture and communality of the Ringsend area. - Active travel routes across the entire port will significantly enhance the pedestrian, cycling and recreational capacity and experience of the City, while strengthening Port /City integration.

-- Preservation of options for the long-term opening of Pigeon House Precinct and the GSW to the Public have been taken into account within the confines of the brief. - Archaeological monitoring of ground and seabed disturbance activities will take place across the 3FM Project area, ensuring that a robust record is maintained and that any new archaeological observations are resolved fully.
+The Maritime Village offers berthing to visiting boats through the Stella Maris and St Patrick's Rowing Clubs, and preserves local seafaring traditions, contributing to the culture and communality of the Ringsend area. - Active travel routes in the North and South Port Estates will significantly enhance the pedestrian, cycling and recreational capacity and experience of the city, while strengthening Port /City integration. - Preservation of options for the long-term opening of Pigeon House Precinct and the GSW to the Public have been taken into account within the confines of the brief. - Archaeological monitoring of ground and seabed disturbance activities will take place across the 3FM Project area, ensuring that a robust record is maintained and that any new archaeological observations are resolved fully.